Michelle Pfeiffer: Acting style and reception

-Pfeiffer has never received formal acting training, expressing that she sometimes feels fraudulent as an actor due to her lack of conventional schooling.
-Instead, she credits director Milton Katselas with teaching her to differentiate between how an actor and their character would behave during the same scene.
-Vulture.com's Angelica Jade Bastién said Pfeiffer's skills dispel any argument that untrained actors are less capable than their trained peers.
-In 1992, Rolling Stone Gerri Hirshey described Pfeiffer as a character actress comfortable wearing unflattering costumes, while film critics have described her as "a character actress in a screen siren's body".
-Journalist James Kaplan reported that some critics feel Pfeiffer "has sold short her greatest success by choosing character roles that emphasized her extravagant acting talent over her extravagant good looks".
-Drawn towards "imperfect" women, Pfeiffer claims she rarely accepts glamorous roles because she finds few of them compelling.
-She also prefers dramatic over comedic roles, describing the latter as more challenging.
-Often commended for masking her true emotions when in character, Pfeiffer frequently uses this trait advantageously in period films, a trademark genre of hers.
-She has described acting as a "sadomasochistic" profession due to how "brutal" she finds the process at times.
+Pfeiffer said she sometimes feels fraudulent as an untrained actor due to her lack of conventional schooling.
+She credits director Milton Katselas with teaching her the difference between how an actor and their character would behave during the same scene.
+Essayist Angelica Jade Bastién said Pfeiffer's talent disproves any argument that untrained actors are lesser than their trained peers.
+Several film critics have described her as "a character actress in a screen siren's body", with Bastién profiling her as "a character actress reluctantly placed in Hollywood’s lineage of blonde bombshells".
+Journalist James Kaplan reported that some critics feel Pfeiffer has undersold herself by choosing character roles instead of capitalizing on her beauty.
+In 1993, film critic Ty Burr argued that her "unshowy performances work because they don’t call attention to themselves", although her attractiveness prevents her from being seriously considered "one of today’s best screen actresses".
+Pfeiffer claims she rarely accepts glamorous roles because she finds few of them compelling.
+Although she prefers acting in dramas over comedies, she does not have a favorite genre to perform in.